-Classes are offered in accord with the academic calendar; but in some cases a class may be canceled.
+Classes are offered in accord with the academic calendar, but in some cases a class may be canceled.
 Check the school bulletin boards (information board, etc.) or Oh-o!
-Meiji System regularly for notification of class cancelation.
+Meiji regularly for class cancelation notices.

-If a class does not begin within 30 minutes of the scheduled time without the class cancelation notice, please contact at the School Office.
+If a class does not begin within 30 minutes of the scheduled time without the class cancelation notice, please contact the School Office.

-(6) Makeup classes
+(6) Make-up classes

-Makeup classes may be held if a class is canceled, or additional classes may be scheduled as necessary for study progress.
-Check the school bulletin boards to find out whether there are makeup classes and to confirm the times and classroom.
-As a general rule, makeup classes are held on the days indicated on the academic calendar (see the SGJS Syllabus).
+When classes are canceled, make-up class may be held.
+Additional classes may also be scheduled as necessary to supplement the study progress.
+Check Oh-o!
+Meiji and the school bulletin boards to see if your registered courses will have a make-up class.
+As a general rule, make-up classes are held on the days indicated on the academic calendar (see the SGJS Syllabus).

-5. Special Certification Program Courses
+5. Certification Courses

-Meiji University offers five programs to acquire qualifications.
-These are the programs for teacher-training, for museum curators, for social education workers, for certified librarians, and for school librarians.
+Meiji University offers five programs to acquire qualifications: Course for Secondary School Teachers, Course for Adult and Community Education Workers, Course for Prospective Museum Workers, Course for Certified Librarians, and Course for Teacher Librarian.
 Please note that all courses are conducted in Japanese and valid only in Japan.

-If you wish to study in any of these programs, take part in the orientation sessions for each program given at the beginning of the academic year.
-Only those who attend this orientation and complete the required procedures by the specified deadline are able to take courses in a program.
+If you wish to study in any of these programs, please join the orientation sessions for each program at the beginning of the academic year.
+You can only take the courses in a program only if you attend this orientation and complete the required procedures by the specified deadline.

-The requirements of each program are explained in the Special Certification Program Guide and Program Syllabus distributed at the orientation sessions.
+The requirements of each program are explained in the Certification Courses Guide and Syllabus distributed at the orientation sessions.

-If you are a transferred student, be sure to notify the Certification Courses Office in advance.
+If you are a transferred student, be sure to notify the Certification Course Office in advance.
 (Some courses cannot be applied for obtaining certification even if they have been approved as graduation credits in the school.)